I-2-1-13.Prior Claim(s) Files

 C. Requesting a Prior Claim(s) File

-HO instructions for requesting a prior claim(s) file are set forth in the HO electronic business process (eBP) section 1.4.
+HO instructions for requesting a prior claim(s) file are set forth in the HO Standard Hearings Operations Procedure (SHOP) section 188.8.131.52.
 Generally, when a prior claim(s) file is not located in the HO, the HO will request it from the field office using an electronic assistance request.
 If there are additional prior claim(s) files that are paper, the HO will request them through the Automated Folder Location (AFL) website.

 D. Exhibiting Evidence From a Prior Claim(s) File